 If you abstain from voting on this matter, your abstention will have the same effect as a vote "against" the approval of the adoption of the Proposed Charter Amendment.
+If you hold your shares through a broker and you do not instruct the broker on how to vote on this proposal within a specified period of time prior to the meeting, your broker has the authority to vote your shares.
 Abstentions and broker non-votes will be counted as present for purposes of determining the presence of a quorum.

-Proposal 5: Shareholder Proposal - Special Shareholder Meeting Improvement
+Shareholder Proposal - Special Shareholder Meeting Improvement